sonikro/srcds-ansible/README.md

 ansible-playbook -i inventory.yaml "playbooks/setup-tf2-server-competitive.yml" -K
 ```

+# Download maps from FastDL

+If you have a FastDL endpoint hosted in AWS S3, you can pass the following variables:
+- aws_secret_access_key
+- aws_access_key_id
+- aws_storage_bucket_name

+And the automation will list all the files in tf/maps, download and extract then to your servers tf/maps, so your server is always in sync with your FastDL server

 # Infrastructure Tips

 Usually 4GB of Ram and 2 cores is more than enough to hold on a server with 24+ players